Jack Handey: Further writing

 In early April 2008, Handey published his first collection of magazine humor pieces, What I'd Say to the Martians and Other Veiled Threats.
 Associated Press critic Jake Coyle wrote, "With absurdist musings such as these, Handey has established himself as the strangest of birds: a famous comedian whose platform is not the stage or screen, but the page."
 Handey subsequently became a regular contributor to The New Yorker Shouts and Murmurs section.

 On July 16, 2013, Handey's first novel, The Stench of Honolulu, was released by publisher Grand Central.

 Personal life

 Handey was born in San Antonio, Texas, in 1949.
 He graduated from Eastwood High School in El Paso, Texas, where he was the editor of the school newspaper, Sabre.

-Jack Handey lives with his wife, Marta Chavez Handey, in Santa Fe, New Mexico.
+Handey and his wife, Marta Chavez Handey, live in Santa Fe, New Mexico.
 Previously, the Handeys had lived in the Chelsea neighborhood of Manhattan, New York City.